KDE/kde-builder/doc/chapter_appendix_A/appendix-modules.md

-This feature requires some data maintained by the KDE developers in a Git repository named `kde-build-metadata`, however this module will be included automatically by kdesrc-build (though you may see it appear in the script output).
+This feature requires some data maintained by the KDE developers in a Git repository named `kde-build-metadata`, however this module will be included automatically by kde-builder (though you may see it appear in the script output).

 ```{tip}